pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 ## Conclusion

-If a project performance requirements are strict enough to rule out more mainstream languages, and the economic and staffing realities of the client can make room for including a new language, I would not shy allow from Rust in fear of its complications.
+If a project performance requirements are strict enough to rule out more mainstream languages, and the economic and staffing realities of the client can make room for including a new language, I would not rule out Rust in fear of its complexity.
 Despite its steep learning curve (we've just scratched the surface here), underneath is a real gem of a language that is a joy to use.